MayKoder/Space-Partitioning/docs/index.md

 **_TODO 9: Take some time to understand the code:_**

 You will modify the code will you?
-Then take some time to understand all the code, go to the MaykMath file, thats where the fun's at.
-I tried to comment everything i could.
+Then take some time to understand all the code, go to the MaykMath file, that's where the fun's at.
+I tried to comment everything I could.

-That's it, you should be able to understand everything you've done until now with this TODO's, i hope this code helps you improve your game.
+That's it, you should be able to understand everything you've done until now with this TODO's, I hope this code helps you improve your game.

 ---
 ## Homework

 If you think that this is an interesting subject to work on, I dare you to take my code and optimize it, feel free to play around with it, I tried to make it as c++ independent by avoiding std's so it's easy to move to other languages.

 If you can get it running in a more efficient way (which I'm sure can be done, like really sure), please contact me so I can update the code and credit you properly, let's work together to make this code as fast as possible.

-This tree structure can be modified to do anything you need, from 2D camera culling, to area attacks (to reduce the number of collision checks)...
+This tree structure can be modified to do anything you need, from 2D camera culling, to area attacks (to reduce the amount of collision checks)...

 ---
 ## Explanation of any other improvements on the system

-As we all know, this trees aren't perfect, there is a lot of room to work with, but this files povide a way to make anything you want, with just some knowlege about trees.
-The most important method in both clases is the one that loads the lowest leaf nodes inside a point.
+As we all know, this tree isn't perfect, there is a lot of room to work with, but this file provides a way to make anything you want, with just some knowledge about trees.
+The most important method in both classes is the one that loads the lowest leaf nodes inside a point.
 This gives you almost any information you need to work with in this kind of projects.

 Object lists iterate A LOT faster than pointer lists, but we are working with polymorphism, so we CAN'T store them as objects, because lists store only the template object size.
 Let's say our Entity class size is 2 bites and our Building child is 2 bites.

-If we try to store a Building object in a list<Entity>, our object will be 4 bites long (polymorphism object sizes are sizeof(parent) + sizeof(child)), but our list can store only 2 bite objects, so our Building object data will be lost and every time we try to use that object from the list, it won't be a Building, it will be a Entity, so all the Building info won't be there.
+If we try to store a Building object in a list<Entity>, our object will be 4 bites long (polymorphism object sizes are sizeof(parent) + sizeof(child)), but our list can store only 2 byte objects, so our Building object data will be lost and every time we try to use that object from the list, it won't be a Building, it will be an Entity, so all the Building info won't be there.

 This can be used if we are storing only one type of object in our trees, and will speed up everything a bit.